lloydkevin/kevinlloyd.net/content/blog/2021-12-30-inject-settings.md

 services.AddSingleton(settings); // register this instance.
 ```

-I find this a more straight forward implementaiton.
+I find this a more straight forward implementation, if I don't need the added benefits of `IOptions`.

 ### Reusability

 ```c#
 public static IServiceCollection BindSettings<T>(this IServiceCollection services, IConfiguration configuration, string section = null) where T : class, new()